rockroman/PP3_The_Coach/README.md

 ## Acknowledgements

 ***
-I would like to take a few moments to say Thank you to following people:
+I would like to take a few moments to say Thank you to the following people:

-- First i would like to thank my wife Una and my daughter Tara for continuous support and understanding while working on development of this project.
+- First, I would like to thank my wife Una, and my daughter Tara for their continuous support and understanding while working on the development of this project.

--  I would like to thank my Mentor Mo.Shami for his support ,insight expertise and guidance.
+-  I would like to thank my Mentor Mo.Shami for his support, insight expertise, and guidance.
-- [Warwick Hart](https://github.com/BobWritesCode) for some great ideas and feedback when reviewing project.
+- [Warwick Hart](https://github.com/BobWritesCode) for some great ideas and feedback when reviewing the project.
 -  Awesome Code Institute Slack community for being there